-Our Recovery & Transformation Services (RTS) group was created five years ago to address the unique business, financial, and legal needs of companies in distress.
+Our RTS group was created five years ago to address the unique business, financial, and legal needs of companies in distress.
 While helping clients turn around businesses has always been a part of McKinsey's work, recovery situations sometimes require specialist skills and capabilities.
 These might include a nuanced understanding of local insolvency laws and/or the ability to step into an interim management role—becoming a company officer, as opposed to a consultant/adviser.
 Since RTS was founded, our restructuring experts—partnering with industry and functional experts from across McKinsey—have served clients in 20-plus countries on five continents.

 "Restructuring is all-consuming work," explains Greg Fern, who held senior operating roles at Motorola Mobility and Sears Holdings before joining McKinsey RTS.
 "You have to thrive on change and enjoy teaching people to do things differently.
 We become personal trainers at all levels of an organization, from the CEO to the front line."